ConnectFirst

 Even when you do call back, the window might already be closed.

-Research across service industries consistently shows that 78% of buyers go with whoever contacts them first.
-Not the best reviewed.
-Not the cheapest.
-The first one to respond.
+Research across service industries shows 78% of buyers go with whoever contacts them first -- not the best reviewed or cheapest.

 Here's the scenario: a homeowner calls four HVAC companies at 11am on a hot day.
 Company A texts back in 45 seconds.
 Company B calls back at 1pm.
 Company C calls back the next morning.
 Company D never responds.

-The full breakdown of the response time data (what happens to a lead at 5 minutes, 10 minutes, 2 hours) is in this post on HVAC lead response time.
+We broke down what happens to a lead at 5 minutes, 10 minutes, and 2 hours in this post on HVAC lead response time.
 The short version: calling back two hours later works far less often than most operators assume.

 What Actually Works